clp-research/slurk/docs/slurk_deployment.rst

   $ docker-compose pull

-4. (Optional) If you do not wish to use the default slurk from GitHub, you should manually build a slurk image of your preferred version afterwards.
+4. (Optional) If you do not wish to use the default slurk from GitHub, you should manually build a slurk image of your preferred version.
 Start by navigating into your slurk project folder.

 .. code-block:: bash